Undergraduate Research Scholarships

 The Undergraduate Research Scholars Program (URSP) is directed through the Office of the Vice Provost for Undergraduate Education and administered by the Undergraduate Research Center - Humanities, Arts and Social Sciences.

-The URSP Scholarship is awarded to students who have a strong commitment to research, and who are completing a departmental honors thesis or a comprehensive 199 project during their senior year.
+The URSP Scholarship is awarded to juniors and seniors who have a strong commitment to research, and who are completing a departmental honors thesis or a comprehensive 199 project during their junior or senior year.
 A comprehensive independent research project is an upper-division research project associated with enrollment in a departmental 199, 198 or 196 for 3 quarters.
 This project must be completed under the mentorship of a UCLA faculty member.
-Students entering their junior year are also eligible to apply.

 - Junior level standing or higher (at least 90 units but no more than 175 units by the upcoming Fall quarter)